Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Insanity: doing the same thing over and over again and expecting different results."
+> "If you want to know what God thinks about money just look at the people He gives it to."
-> — **Albert Einstein**
+> — **Alexander Pope**

 ---